-We'd say it feels a lot more like the LG Optimus G range now - when we first picked it up, we were struck with how similar it felt in terms of sturdiness and the polycarbonate construction to the LG Optimus G Pro.
+I'd say it feels a lot more like the old LG Optimus G range now - when I first picked it up, I was struck with how similar it felt in terms of sturdiness and the polycarbonate construction to the LG Optimus G Pro.

-It's since been mimicked once more by the LG G2, which is a real competitor to this handset - it's got the same uglier plastic case, but much improved innards at the same price.
+It's since been mimicked once more by the LG G2, which was a real competitor to this handset when it first launched - it's got the same ugly plastic case, but much improved innards at the same price.

 That's no criticism, as the device is well built, but it has a similar rounded feel.
 This is intriguing given the history of the two companies, and shows more of a leaning towards the plastic shell from the Asian brands in general.

-Buttonry has barely changed from before - the power button has been shifted slightly on the right-hand side, and is now much easier to hit.
-Samsung has clearly taken some lessons from the Galaxy Note 2, which has a really well positioned power/lock button.
+The buttons have barely changed from before - the power button has been shifted slightly on the right-hand side, and is now much easier to hit than it was on the S3.
+Samsung clearly took some lessons from the Galaxy Note 2, which has a really well positioned power/lock button.

-The volume key is less easy to hit, and could be lower down in our eyes, but the travel on both of these buttons is satisfying, and you'll always know when you've hit them.
+The volume key is less easy to hit, and could be lower down in, but the travel on both of these buttons is satisfying, and you'll always know when you've hit them.

 The plastic used on the home key has been upgraded too, with a more solid feel under the thumb when you press down to get back to the main home screen.
 The two buttons flanking it give you access to menus or take you back from whence you came, and while both are easily hidden, they light up nicely with an even glow when called into action.

 Other than that, there's not a lot more to say about the design of the phone, as it's just a little underwhelming.
-We know it's unfair to lambast a brand for not overhauling the design every year, but in the One X and the One, HTC has proven that it is possible to offer up a new design each time around and still keep things attractive.
+I know it's unfair to lambast a brand for not overhauling the design every year, but in the One X and the One, HTC proved that it is possible to offer up a new design over successive generations and still keep things attractive.

 Looking so similar to the Galaxy S3, you can't help but feel Samsung has gone a little too Apple and created something more in keeping with the Samsung Galaxy S3S - a minor update to a great phone to keep those coming out of contract happy that they have a premium phone to upgrade to.

-We do implore you to get the phone in your hand before making a judgement though - while it's not got the best design on the market when it comes to materials, it's a big step forward compared to the Galaxy S3 and allows for a grippy and easy-to-hold phone, with a whopping screen inside.
+I do implore you to get the phone in your hand before making your judgement though.
+While it's not got the best design on the market when it comes to materials, it was a big step forward for its time and allows for a grippy and easy-to-hold phone with a whopping screen inside.

-It still feels cheap as chips compared to the iPhone 5S and HTC One though.
+It still feels cheap as chips compared to the iPhone 6 and Samsung Galaxy S6 though.

-But to just dismiss it for being plastic would be doing the S4 a disservice as it has so much more going for it than that, but it's worth remembering that to a lot of people, the way a phone looks is as important as how much RAM it's got on board and how fast the CPU is - if not more so.
+To just dismiss it for being plastic would be doing the Galaxy S4 a disservice as it has so much more going for it than that.
+But it's worth remembering that to a lot of people, the way a phone looks is as important as how much RAM it's got on board and how fast the CPU is - if not more so.